Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn browsers into buyers.

-Discounts aren’t as effective, especially in a commodities market where prices are relatively fixed.
+Discounts aren’t as effective on their own as they are when combined with a subscription, especially in a commodities market where prices are relatively fixed.

-While this page is a good deal yet there is more cluttered than I typically prefer.
-It’s copy is spot on, meshing the audience’s desire to transform with the tools needed to do so.
+While this page offers a good deal, there is more visual clutter than I typically prefer.
+Its copy is spot-on, meshing the audience’s desire to transform with the tools needed to do so.

-What’s the point of all these emails if you can’t sell a product, right?
-Well here are 10 outsanding examples of product sales landing pages.
+What’s the point of all those emails if you can’t sell a product, right?
+Well, here are 10 outstanding examples of product sales landing pages.

 Michael does a few things really well on this page.

-- For starters, he focuses first on the problem.
+- For starters, he focuses on the problem first.
 You want to get your voice heard, but there’s too much noise.
-That’s a frustration that many people resonate with, and when selling a product, you aren’t trying to add a function; you are trying to solve an existing problem.
+That frustration resonates with a lot of people.
+When you’re selling a product, you aren’t trying to add a function; you are trying to solve an existing problem.

-- The other major point of note is in the sidebar.
+- Another major point is the sidebar.
 Do you see that?
 He has 27 testimonials in the sidebar.
-27!!!
-That means every time you glance right as you are reading through the sales pitch, you are seeing a new comment on how great that product is.
-Adding 20 or more reviews to your site can increase conversions by 83.85%.
+That means every time you glance right while you read through the sales pitch, you’re seeing a new comment on how great that product is.

 But a strategy that is even more effective than email is referrals.
 Freshbooks uses a custom landing page generator to personalize the landing page based on who is referring them.

-Referrals establish major trust, and including the referrer’s name taps into that trust immediately, which is why this is such an effective landing page.
+Referrals establish major trust.
+Including the referrer’s name taps into that trust immediately, which is why this is such an effective landing page.

-StudioPress capitalizes on this concept by offering an “Everything We’ll Ever Make” package to existing customers at every turn.
+By offering an “Everything We’ll Ever Make” package to existing customers, StudioPress capitalizes on this concept at every turn.

 Let’s look at the progression.